 Most recently Ricardo directed Ice Age: The Great Eggscapade for Fox/Blue Sky Studios.
 Curtis has written and is slated to direct an original House of Cool property currently titled Amoeba and the upcoming Clive Barker film, Night of the Zoombies.

 As CEO, Wes Lui spearheads House of Cool’s innovative entertainment strategies, creative partnerships and financial investing.
-He oversees all service productions including: Next Gen (Netflix), the award-winning Guillermo del Toro series, Trollhunters (DreamWorks / Netflix), and The Book of Life (20th Century Fox).
-Lui is expanding House of Cool’s strengths to include technology investments, by co-developing, Massively, a Chatbot company deployed on digital platforms that reach over a billion user engagements.
+He oversees all service productions including: Maya and the Threes (Netflix), Next Gen (Netflix), the award-winning Guillermo del Toro series, Trollhunters (DreamWorks / Netflix), and The Book of Life (20th Century Fox).

-Prior to co-founding House of Cool, Lui held investment positions in the top financial institutions in Canada (TD Canada Trust, Bank of Montreal and CIBC Wood Gundy).
-He was also an instrumental force in taking VFC Inc. public on the Toronto Stock Exchange.
+Prior to co-founding House of Cool, Lui held investment positions in the top financial institutions in Canada (TD Canada Trust, Bank of Montreal and CIBC Wood Gundy) and finance position at VFC Inc. helping the company go public on the Toronto Stock Exchange

 Wes is a strong advocate for Canadian high-end animated features and series production and development.
 He is on the Board of Directors for the Computer Animation Studios of Ontario (CASO), which is a nonpartisan, not-for-profit industry association committed to the growth and international competitiveness in Ontario’s animation and VFX industry.